Symmettry/PixelPlaceJS-new/README.md

 // returns the color id of the color closest to the r, g, and b values inputted via IRGB, aka {r, g, b}
 pp.bots[index].getClosestColorId({r, g, b});

-// emits 42["packet", value] through the socket
-// "Packet" refers to a string; use 'Packets' imported from the library pp.bots[index].emit(Packet, value);

 // returns 'IStatistics' interface.
 JSDocs describe what each value is pp.bots[index].getStatistics();